sapegin/sapegin.me/src/content/blog/egghead.md

 Great course for beginners but I’ve learned something from it myself.
 Watch before you make your first 10 open source projects.

 One thing I don’t like about this course: Kent suggests [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.
-I wouldn’t recommend it because it makes project maintainer life harder: it doesn’t allow you to group breaking changes and write [human readable change logs](http://keepachangelog.com/).
+I wouldn’t recommend it because it makes project maintainer life harder: it doesn’t allow you to group breaking changes and write [human readable changelogs](http://keepachangelog.com/).
 And I think it’s too opinionated for such course.

 ## [Learn how to use Immutable.js](https://egghead.io/courses/learn-how-to-use-immutable-js) by J.S.
 Leonard